 Step 3: Lift the seat off.
-You should be able to completely remove it now and clean off all that build-up!
+You should be able to completely remove it now do a thorough deep cleaning of all that build-up!

-I actually just wrapped a disinfectant wipe around my flat head and stuck that in there.
-Worked great!
 Removing the seat gave me the added room I needed to really get inside that small crevice under the tank.
-I also gave the seat and hinges a good wash before screwing back on!
+I also gave the seat and hinges a good rinsing in the sink, with soap and hot water, before screwing them back on!

 Simply screw the lid back on when you’re finished cleaning!